Exile Visual Arts Award

 Eligible works include visual arts such as painting, graphic art, drawing, sculpture, installation art, photography and new media.
 The prize is aimed at individual artists with experience of exile who are mainly based in German-speaking countries of exile (Germany, Austria, Switzerland).

 A jury of renowned representatives from academia, culture and society determines the award recipient.
-The winner will be announced in autumn 2024.
+The last application phase took place from 1 July to 15 August 2024: The winner will be announced in autumn 2024.

 Exile Visual Arts Award 2023